Animal welfare and rights in Iran

 Animal welfare and rights in Iran is about the laws concerning and treatment of non-human animals in Iran.
 Iran has no legislation protecting animals from cruelty.

+Iranian regime established national dog walking ban since June 2025.

 Legislation

 Iran does not have basic anti-cruelty legislation, and there does not appear to be any effort underway to develop anti-cruelty regulations.
 Iran received a G out of possible grades A,B,C,D,E,F,G on World Animal Protection's Animal Protection Index.

 In 2016, Iran stopped issuing permits for wild animal circuses.

 Animals used for food

 The poultry industry is Iran's second-largest industry next to oil.
 In 2012, Iran's poultry industry produced approximately 2 billion birds.
 Poultry production has grown significantly over the past few decades, with output rising from 195,000 tons in 1978 to 2.1 million tons in 2012.

 There are no regulations on the welfare of farm animals in Iran.
 Stunning at slaughter is not required.
 De-beaking, de-toeing, tail-docking, tooth pulling, castration, and dehorning of livestock without anaesthetic are legal, as is confinement in gestation crates, veal crates, and battery cages.